akshala/reddit-flair-detector/README.md

 # reddit_flair_detector
-Detects the flair of the reddit submission
+Detects the flair of a reddit post

 All the coding has been done in python.
 I have used pandas dataframe to access the contents of the csv file.
 Flask along with HTML and JavaScript is used to make the web application.